Diamondbacks vs. Guardians Player Props Betting Odds

-Player props can be found for Corbin Carroll and Jose Ramirez, among others, when the Arizona Diamondbacks host the Cleveland Guardians at Chase Field on Friday at 9:40 PM ET.
+Player prop bet odds for Jose Ramirez, Corbin Carroll and others are available when the Cleveland Guardians visit the Arizona Diamondbacks at Chase Field on Saturday (at 10:10 PM ET).

 Bet on this matchup or its props with BetMGM!